LotusTM/yandex-market-language/README.md

 * `input: object` — JSON which will be validated and used to generate YML.

-  Object has to be fully formed before passing to `yml`, since otherwise it will throw validation error.
-It has to confront [schema](https://github.com/LotusTM/yandex-market-language/blob/master/lib/schemas.js) format.
+  Object has to be fully formed before passing to `yml` and confront [schema](https://github.com/LotusTM/yandex-market-language/blob/master/lib/schemas.js) format, otherwise it will throw validation error.

   Examples of possible valid inputs can be seen [here](https://github.com/LotusTM/yandex-market-language/blob/master/tests/fixtures/inputs.js).

-  If for some strange reason you need to generate wrong object bypassing the validation, use `option.validation: false`.
+  If for some strange reason you need to generate wrong YML bypassing the validation, use `options.validate: false`.

 * `options?: object` — Lib options

-  * `options.validate?: boolean` — Validate or not input.
+  * `options.validate?: boolean` — validate or not input.
 By default `true`.
-Do not set it to `false`.
-Trust us.
+You do not want to set it to `false`.
-  * `options.date?: string` — Fixed date in RFC2822 or ISO format.
-Can be set to generate YML file with static date, otherwise it will be always same as generation time.
+  * `options.date?: string` — fixed date for YML `date` attribute, which should represent time of YML update.
+If not defined, will fallback to current date.
+Should be in RFC2822 or ISO format.

 Returns library methods `create` and `end`